MTD Property Management & Sales logo

 Person covering their face their hands and sitting in a car trunk packed with cardboard moving boxes

-If you want to remove the tenant from the rental unit, you can pursue an eviction process.
+If you want to remove a tenant from the rental unit, you can pursue an eviction process.
 This may involve serving the tenant with a notice of removal, typically requiring a 30-day notice period or whatever Illinois’ laws require.
-Reasons for eviction may include non-payment of rent or criminal activity such as drug use or domestic violence.

 How to Avoid Holdover Tenants?

-It's essential to take proactive steps before the lease term expires to avoid a holdover tenancy.
+It's essential to take proactive steps before the lease agreement term expires to avoid a holdover tenancy.
 Here are some tips:

 Conduct Tenant Screening